23rd Nov 2020

 In this white paper, we have decided to focus on gender inclusion and are looking to understand why, in 2020, there still are such disparities and inequalities when it comes to women’s inclusion in the workplace.
 This paper puts forward the fact that diversity and inclusion (D&I) must be looked at with a cultural lens as a one size fit all approach simply won’t work when operating across international markets.
 Different cultures have varying levels of maturity on the topic as well as diverging views on what D&I actually means and how it should be tackled.

+Thanks to the help of our network of in-market experts, we provide an insight into the current situation regarding gender inclusion in the workplace across seven different markets and cultures.
 All varying in their economic wealth and their position on the Global Gender Gap Index 2020, our markets of focus include the United States, Japan, Finland, India, Italy, El Salvador and Saudi Arabia.
 In each case study, we take a look at the current situation in each nation, what the cultural drivers for it are, and how successful different companies have been at tackling this issue.

 Sign up to our weekly insights and maximise your competitive advantage